What is Sleep Apnea? Causes, Symptoms, and Treatment

 - Other health conditions: Sleep apnea is strongly correlated with several other health problems, most notably heart disease and high blood pressure.
 If you have these conditions, sleep apnea could make them worse.

-If any of those symptoms are familiar or if you have any other conditions that might put you at increased risk of sleep apnea, don’t wait any longer to talk to your sleep doctor about being tested—request a sleep study today!
+If any of those symptoms are familiar or if you have any other conditions that might put you at increased risk of sleep apnea, don’t wait any longer to talk to your sleep doctor about being tested—request a Home Sleep Test today!

 Am I in Danger of Developing Sleep Apnea?
 Common Risk Factors